Oil set for weekly gain amid coronavirus vaccine progress

 A fall in world shares as markets confronted the risk of Britain leaving the European Union without a trade deal weighed on sentiment.

-“The probability of a no deal is higher than of a deal,” an EU official who declined to be identified quoted the head of the European Commission Ursula von der Leyen as saying on Friday.
+On Friday, British Prime Minister Boris Johnson and European Commission chief Ursula von der Leyen said a trade deal was unlikely.

-Additional reporting by Aaron Sheldrick in Tokyo; Editing by Robert Birsel and Mark Potter
+Additional reporting by Aaron Sheldrick in Tokyo; Editing by Mark Potter and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.